Tanz0rz/haxe-fmod/extension/functions.md

 ## system_createdsp
 <!-- System::createDSP -->
 Not exposed.
-A DSP description carries callbacks that would run on FMOD's mixer thread, which no Haxe target can do.
+A DSP description carries callbacks that would run on FMOD's mixer thread, which no Haxe target can do, so creating a unit from a description stays out for good.
 All 33 built-in DSP types are created with Dsp.create(type).

 ## system_createdspbyplugin
 <!-- System::createDSPByPlugin -->
-Not exposed.
-Third-party plugins and custom codecs, DSPs, and outputs run code on FMOD threads, which no Haxe target can do, and the web build has no plugin host at all.
+Not bound yet.
+Loading a prebuilt plugin binary runs the plugin's own code on FMOD's threads with no Haxe involved, so nothing rules it out, it is deferred until CI has a plugin binary to test against.
+Until then a Studio project that uses plugin effects cannot load them from haxefmod.
 The 33 built-in DSP types are bound through Dsp.create.
+HTML5 has no plugin host (unsupported in HTML5), so the call will return FMOD_ERR_UNSUPPORTED there once it lands.

 ## system_createdspconnection
 <!-- System::createDSPConnection -->